ffund/compe-design-project/lab4/parallel.md

 ---

-**Lab report**: Change call to the `send_byte` function - send the first character of your net ID (in lowercase), instead of the capital `N`.
+**Lab report**: Change the call to the `send_byte` function - send the first character of your net ID (in lowercase), instead of the capital `N`.
 Take a screenshot of your `piscope` display showing the byte.
-Annotate this display as follows:
+Annotate this screenshot as follows:

 * Label each line: E, RS, DB7 (MSB), DB6, DB5, DB4 (LSB)
 * Each time E is high, indicate the four-bit nibble that is sent (as e.g. `0100` and `1110`)